Immunization Program Receives Resolution for National Infant Immunization Week

 World Kidney Day 2014

 DCHHS partnered with the National Kidney Foundation (NKF) to raise awareness about early detection and prevention of kidney disease.
-In a recent commissioner’s court session, Dallas County Commissioner John Wiley Price presented NKF with a resolution for their efforts and to acknowledge March 13, 2014 as World Kidney Day.
+On March 4, 2014, Dallas County Commissioner John Wiley Price presented NKF with a resolution for their efforts and to acknowledge March 13, 2014 as World Kidney Day.

 Click to download flyers for the March 13 World Kidney Day 2014 event: